aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.7.rst.txt

     Python exception:
         ImportError: cannot import name 'Pi' from 'math' (unknown location)

-    This exception indicates that a certain object could not be imported from a module or package.
+    An `ImportError` exception indicates that a certain object could not be imported from a module or package.
 Most often, this is because the name of the object is not spelled correctly.

     Likely cause based on the information given by Python:
-        The object that could not be imported is 'Pi'.
+        The object that could not be imported is `Pi`.
-        The module or package where it was expected to be found is 'math'.
+        The module or package where it was expected to be found is `math`.

     Execution stopped on line 6 of file 'TESTS:\except\test_import_error.py'.